mithrams07/-Wordpress-Install-docker-image-on-amazonlinux-Ansible/README.md

 ```

 ##### Explanation of tasks:

 Task 1 : To install docker service in client node.

 Task 2 : To installing docker client for python on amazon linux.

 Task 3 : To start and enable docker service.

 Task 4 : Adding ec2-user to docker group so that ec-user will be able to execute docker commands.

 Task 5 : Creating network.
-Containers will be attached to this network
+Containers will be attached to this network.

-Task 6 : Creating database using mysql5.7 mysql docker image for wordpr.ss using the variables mentioned in "vars" section
+Task 6 : Creating database using mysql5.7 mysql docker image for wordpr.ss using the variables mentioned in "vars" section.

-Task 7 : Create wordpress container using "wordpress" docker image
+Task 7 : Create wordpress container using "wordpress" docker image.

-After executing playbook successfully, you can access the client server IP address in browser and will load the wordpress installation page like below
+After executing playbook successfully, you can access the client server IP address in browser and it will load the wordpress installation page like below.

 ![wp](https://user-images.githubusercontent.com/36097660/167084077-f0871e78-b7b6-4f0b-8884-ff28fe70052c.png)

 ## Conclusion
-Here, we have discussed about how to automate the wordpress installation with docker image using ansible.This is an basic form of it.
+Here, we have discussed about how to automate the wordpress installation with docker image using ansible.
+This is an basic form of it.